jccriado/matchingtools/doc/creation_model.rst

 	  number_op, symbol_op)

-The construction of a model is done in two steps: the creation of the tensors and fields and the definition of the interaction lagrangian.
+The construction of a model is done in two steps: the creation of the tensors and fields and the definition of the interaction Lagrangian.

-The basic building block for a lagrangian is tensor, an object of the class :class:`Tensor`.
+The basic building block for a Lagrangian is tensor, an object of the class :class:`Tensor`.
 Direct usage of the :class:`Tensor` constructor obscures the code.
 There are two classes defined to make the process of creating tensors easier and cleaner,